 Cognitive Behavioural Therapy has become the gold standard of therapy.
 It’s being taught to pretty much all licensed therapists, and has been relied on for treating a wide range of issues, from depression and anxiety to addiction and OCD.
 It’s the dominant form of online therapy due to being conversationally based.

 CBT is essentially a psychological treatment that helps the patient notice the relationship between their thoughts, feelings, and physical sensations.
-It helps us notice that negative thoughts can lead to negative feelings, or even physical sensations like dizziness, and this can cause worse thoughts.
-We can get caught in these vicious cycles, and CBT helps break them by breaking them down into small parts.
+It helps us notice how negative thoughts can lead to negative feelings, or even physical sensations like dizziness, and this can cause worse thoughts.
+We can get caught in these vicious cycles, and CBT helps break them by breaking these all down into smaller parts.

 In this sense, REBT is founded in self-acceptance, a little bit like 12 steps and Alcoholics Anonymous.
-Some argue CBT is more surface-level, whilst REBT is more philosophic.
+Some argue CBT is more surface-level, while REBT is more philosophic.
 Ultimately, CBT will focus on challenging your cognitive distortions, whilst REBT will go a little deeper into a person’s beliefs and how these are influencing things in their day to day life.

 Contingency Management (CM) is a therapy technique centered around motivation.
 CM interventions are where the patient receives a reward for hitting a treatment goal.
 And, as we discussed earlier, addiction is all about “reward, memory, and motivation”.